Frequently asked questions

 Private health insurance does not cover the cost of NIPT.

-On request, we can assess the sample for sex chromosome aneuploidies and fetal sex at no additional charge, but please note that these options need to be requested prior to sample collection.
+On request, we can assess the sample for fetal sex or sex chromosome abnormalities (or both) at no additional charge.
+These options must be requested prior to sample collection.

-Payment is required from the patient prior to collection of the NIPT blood sample from the mother unless there is a corporate agreement in place with Sonic Pathology Australia.
+Payment is required from the patient prior to collection of the NIPT blood sample unless there is a corporate agreement in place with Sonic Pathology Australia.
 Please click here if you would like to discuss a corporate arrangement.

 The turnaround time for our NIPT is approximately 3–8 business days from receipt of specimen into the laboratory.